tan629/url_shortener/README.md

 ## Getting Started

 - Install python 3.10
-- Set up a virtual environment in the root of the cloned project folder -> terminal -> python -m venv venv
+- Set up a virtual environment in the root of the cloned project folder -> terminal command -> python -m venv venv
 - Install all dependencies (using the pip install -r requirements.txt command).

 - Set up a postgres or sqlite database.
-If a postgres database is being used, make sure to populate the secrets in a .env file
+If a postgres database is being used, make sure to populate the secrets in a .env file ->
+  SECRET_KEY=
+  DATABASE_NAME=
+  DATABASE_USER=
+  DATABASE_PASS=

 - Run the development web server using the `python manage.py runserver` command.
-- Run the migrations using the `python manage.py migrate` command.
+- Run the database migrations using the `python manage.py migrate` command.
 - Create a superuser to access the /admin page